MBA without Work Experience

 - Grow Business Experience – Academically, professionally, and culturally – you get exposure internationally and get the chance to obtain a quality education, and gain cultural exposure through gap semesters and internships abroad

 - Save time – You can complete your studies without taking any gap or break in between of education.

 On the flip side there may be some disadvantages:-

-- Job prospects – Salary offered – compared to experienced MBA colleagues is lower
+- Job prospects and salary offered, compared to experienced MBA colleagues, is lower

-- Some schools are very very competitive, unless you have a stellar profile it is not easy to make it to any of the Ivey league or top 20 for that matter
+- Some schools are very highly competitive unless you have a stellar profile.
+It is not easy to make it to any of the Ivy league or top 20 for that matter.

 MBA without Work Experience in USA and UK